arangodb/arangodb/Documentation/DocuBlocks/Rest/Administration/get_api_cluster_endpoints.md

 A list of active cluster endpoints.

 @RESTSTRUCT{endpoint,cluster_endpoints_struct,string,required,}
-The bind of the coordinator, like `tcp://[::1]:8530`
+The bind of the Coordinator, like `tcp://[::1]:8530`

-@RESTRETURNCODE{501} server is not a coordinator or method was not GET.
+@RESTRETURNCODE{501} server is not a Coordinator or method was not GET.

 @endDocuBlock